-Submit a Personal essay responding to the 5 questions to provide us with insight into your motivation and interest in the MScN program. (one page per question, single spaced, 12 font).
+- Submit a Personal essay responding to the five questions to provide us with insight into your motivation and interest in the MScN program (one page per question, single spaced, 12 font).
 Please download the guidelines here.
 Please upload this document directly in the online application.

->

-> Applicants whose native language is not English are required to supply evidence of their proficiency in the use of the English language.
+Applicants whose native language is not English are required to supply evidence of their proficiency in the use of the English language.
 The most common evidence is a score of at least 92 (iBT), 580 (paper-based test) or 237 (computer-based test) on the Test of English as a Foreign Language (TOEFL).
 The Nursing Graduate Program requires a minimum score of 7.0 for IELTS (Academic Test).